Tsepo Mhlongo: Parliamentary career

 Mhlongo became a parliamentary candidate for the party in the 8 May 2014 general elections.
 He appeared eighteenth on the DA's Gauteng list, thus qualifying for a seat in Parliament as the DA retained its status as official opposition.
 He was sworn in on 21 May.
 On 5 June 2014, he was appointed as Shadow Deputy Minister of Rural Development and Land Reform by Mmusi Maimane, the DA parliamentary leader.

 On 24 November 2016, Mhlongo was selected to be the Shadow Minister of Sport and Recreation, replacing Solly Malatsi.
 His appointment took effect on 1 January 2017.

 For the 8 May 2019 national and provincial elections, he was the 89th candidate on the DA's national list, the 27th candidate on the DA's regional list, and the 57th candidate on the DA's provincial list.
 At the election, it appeared that Mhlongo had lost his seat in the National Assembly.
 However, fellow DA MP Gwen Ngwenya declined her seat and the DA chose Mhlongo to fill it.
 He was sworn in along with all the other Members of Parliament on 22 May 2019.
-On 5 June 2019, he was made Shadow Minister of Sports, Arts and Culture by Maimane.
+On 5 June 2019, he was appointed as Shadow Minister of Sports, Arts and Culture by Maimane.

 Maimane resigned as DA leader in October 2019 and John Steenhuisen was voted in as his interim successor in November.
 He inherited Maimane's shadow cabinet.
 The DA then decided to hold a leadership conference in 2020 to elect new leadership.
 Steenhuisen started his leadership campaign in February 2020 with Mhlongo publicly endorsing his leadership campaign early on.
 Following the resignation of Funzela Ngobeni as the DA's Johannesburg regional chairperson in March 2020, Mhlongo was elected as his acting successor.

 In April 2020, Mhlongo called for Danny Jordaan, the president of the South Africa Football Association (Safa) president, to be suspended and said that he "is not fit to lead Safa in this era".
 He also criticised the organisation.
 In August, Safa and Jordaan demanded that Mhlongo apologise and retract the remarks or face legal action.
 Mhlongo dismissed it as a "desperate attempt to silence" him.

 After John Steenhuisen was elected DA leader for a full term in November, he announced his Shadow Cabinet in December 2020, in which Mhlongo was reappointed as Shadow Minister of Sports, Arts and Culture.

+On 1 December 2023, Mhlongo was expelled from the DA after he was found guilty of plotting to defraud the party's electoral systems ahead of the 2024 national and provincial elections.
+He lost his membership of the National Assembly as a result.
+He then accused DA leader Steenhuisen and Manny de Freitas of using party money to fund Steenhuisen's leadership campaigns.
+The DA has since said that the party would take legal action against Mhlongo.
+On 7 December 2023, Mhlongo joined ActionSA.